open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/Kapacitor/README.rst.txt

 Point-data (Time series data) analytics introduction
 ----------------------------------------------------

-.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for filenames, paths, code snippets, and so on.
-Consider the references of EII as Open Edge Insights (OEI).
-This is due to the product name change of EII as OEI.
+.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for file names, paths, code snippets, and so on.
+Consider the references of EII as Open Edge Insights for Industrial (Open EII).
+This is due to the product name change of EII as Open EII.

 Any integral value that gets generated over time, we can say it is a point data.